mihaigalos/miniboot/README.md

 The variable EEPROM_CONFIGURATION_START_BYTE can be edited to generate the desired macro in bootloader.h for the above logic.

 # Storing the application in the EEPROM
-This section, along with the Drivers/ folder is not part of miniboot per se, and is here purely for technical documentation.

 To write an application to the I2C memory, one can use a USB to UART bridge.

+## Prepare the UART to I2C Bridge

-The arduino needs to be flashed with the e2prom sketch which can be found in the Drivers/Eeprom/ folder in this repo.
+The arduino needs to be flashed with the miniboot_uart_to_eeprom_uploader.hex sketch which can be found in the Drivers/Eeprom/bin folder in this repo.
+This will read from the UART and will put the information in the external I2C memory.

+## Create the binary file

-Export the hex file of the application (you want to transfer to the I2C memory) to binary before continuing:
+Next, export the hex file of the application (the one you want to transfer to the I2C memory) to binary before continuing:

 `avr-objcopy.exe -I ihex application.hex -O binary application.bin`